Custom bumper sticker making fun of Elon Musk defends Tesla purchase

 Unfortunately, there’s no indication of where the bumper sticker originated from.
 Online sleuths haven’t been able to find a vendor selling the rather hilarious novelties.

 There was a moment in time when Musk’s online perception was fairly positive.
-During this time, Tesla built a fairly strong foothold in the marketplace.
+During this era, Tesla built a fairly strong foothold in the marketplace.
 However, over the last few years, Musk has publicly posted rants, targetting left-leaning politicians.
 His ownership and decision-making across X (formally Twitter) have also been divisive in the past year.

 me_irl